luapower/luapower-all/ui.md

   * layers can be nested, which affects their painting order, clipping and positioning relative to each other.
-  * layers can be moved to another parent by changing their `parent` property.
+  * layers can be atteched to a parent layer by specifying a `parent`.
   * `parent` can be set to a window object, in which case the window will change it to point to its `view` layer.
+  * layers can be moved to another parent after creation by changing their `parent` property.
+  * child layers can be specified in the array part of the initialization table either as plain tables with a `class` attribute or pre-created.

 #### Size & positioning